todd-lm/QM2021/README.md

 Documentation for the FTC SDK is also included with this repository.
 There is a subfolder called "doc" which contains several subfolders:

  * The folder "apk" contains the .apk files for the FTC Driver Station and FTC Robot Controller apps.
- * The folder "javadoc" contains the JavaDoc user documentation for the FTC SDK.
+ * The folder "javadoc" contains the JavaDoc user do source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
+To use this SDK, download/clone the entire project to your local computer.

+## Getting Started
+If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Blocks-Tutorial) to get familiar with how to use the control system:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Blocks Online Tutorial](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Blocks-Tutorial)

+Even if you are an advanced Java programmer, it is helpful to start witcumentation for the FTC SDK.

 ### Online User Forum
 For technical questions regarding the Control System or the FTC SDK, please visit the FTC Technology forum: